-The Group accounts for this Program as an equity-settled share-based payment transaction under IFRS 2, Sharebased Payments, starting from 1 July 2016, being the grant date for the first award of the Program.
-The service period of the first award started at 1 January 2016.
+The Group accounts for this Program as an equity-settled share-based payment transaction under IFRS 2, Share-based Payments, starting from 1 July 2016, being the grant date for the first award of the Program.
+The service period of the first award started on 1 January 2016.